Patch the Pirate

 Patch the Pirate is an Evangelical Christian series of character-building, comical, and musical recordings for children produced by Majesty Music.
-These comical capers teach Christian values to children through story and song recordings, children’s choir clubs, and radio programs.
-Patch the Pirate is played by Ron "Patch" Hamilton, who is a popular Christian singer, songwriter, composer, evangelist, and personality.
-Ron Hamilton has created and published 40 Patch the Pirate Adventures including the first release Sing Along with Patch the Pirate in 1981, and the latest release in 2019 “The Final Voyage?”.
+The eponymous title character, Patch the Pirate, was played by Ron "Patch" Hamilton, who was a Christian singer, songwriter, composer, evangelist, and personality.
+Hamilton has created and published 40 Patch the Pirate Adventures including the first release Sing Along with Patch the Pirate in 1981, and the latest release in 2019 "The Final Voyage?".
 Over 2 million Patch the Pirate adventures have been sold since the release of the first album.
 The Patch the Pirate Radio Program is recognized by the National Religious Broadcasters as the third largest religious children's programming outreach.

 History

-In 1978, doctors discovered cancer in Ron Hamilton's left eye resulting in the loss of the eye.
-After recovering from the surgery Ron received an eye patch from the surgeon.
-Wherever Ron went wearing the patch, children would point at him and call him a pirate.
-Ron decided that he would either correct children the rest of his life or embrace the fact that he was now a pirate.
-Before he lost his eye to cancer, Ron and his wife Shelly worked at Musical Ministries, later called Majesty Music, writing and performing sacred music in churches across the United States.
+In 1978, doctors discovered cancer in Hamilton's left eye resulting in the loss of the eye.
+After recovering from the surgery, he received an eye patch from the surgeon.
+Wherever Hamilton went wearing the patch, children would point at him and call him a pirate.
+Hamilton decided that he would either correct children the rest of his life or embrace the fact that he was now a pirate.
+Before he lost his eye to cancer, Hamilton and his wife, Shelly, worked at Musical Ministries, later called Majesty Music, writing and performing sacred music in churches across the United States.
 After losing his eye, "Patch," as he became known, released an album of children's music.
-This album was wildly popular and led to the creation of the Patch the Pirate series which included music and original stories.
+This album was wildly popular and led to the creation of Patch the Pirate, which included music and original stories.
 Ron Hamilton wrote the stories and most of the songs, and his wife, Shelly, arranged the songs.
 The couple and their five children, Jonathan, Tara, Alyssa, Megan, and Jason, also starred on the recordings as members of Patch's crew.

-After losing his eye, Ron Hamilton wrote a song entitled Rejoice in the Lord, which became one of his most widely popular songs.
-Other famous songs written by Ron Hamilton include Wings as Eagles, My Hope Is Jesus, Wiggle Worm, Bow the Knee, Beautiful Hands, Always the Same, Here Am I, Lord, Born to Die, Little by Little, The Poochie Lip Disease, How Can I Fear, Lord, I Need You, Servant's Heart, Clean It Up, I Am Weak, but You Are Strong, Christ Is Coming, Jonah, Call the Wambulance, That's Where Wisdom Begins, I Saw Jesus in You, A Secret Place, Cherish the Moments, "The Incredible Race!" and many more..
-Ron Hamilton has also authored a number of popular Christmas and Easter cantatas including Born to Die, Klinkenschnell the Christmas Bell, Peanut Butter Christmas, The Hope of Christmas.
+After losing his eye, Hamilton wrote a song entitled Rejoice in the Lord, which became one of his most widely popular songs.
+Other famous songs written by Hamilton include Wings as Eagles, My Hope Is Jesus, Wiggle Worm, Bow the Knee, Beautiful Hands, Always the Same, Here Am I, Lord, Born to Die, Little by Little, The Poochie Lip Disease, How Can I Fear, Lord, I Need You, Servant's Heart, Clean It Up, I Am Weak, but You Are Strong, Christ Is Coming, Jonah, Call the Wambulance, That's Where Wisdom Begins, I Saw Jesus in You, A Secret Place, Cherish the Moments, and "The Incredible Race!".
+Hamilton has also authored a number of popular Christmas and Easter cantatas including Born to Die, Klinkenschnell the Christmas Bell, Peanut Butter Christmas, The Hope of Christmas.